 💰 Value prop.
 It’s gone up by $50 vs the Pixel 6a’s launch price, but $499 for the Pixel 7a is still reasonable in 2023 for what feels like the Pixel 7 junior and saves you $100 with few compromises.
 The key selling point: you won’t find another Android phone with great cameras and steady operating system updates at a cheaper price.

 🍎 Closest Apple competition.
 Switching?
 Apple’s iPhone SE 3 is cheaper at $429, but it dials some things back: it starts at 64GB (so $479 for the 128GB SE 3 is more comparable to the Pixel 7a), has a smaller 4.7-inch screen, just one 12MP camera and there’s lots of bezel.
-The iPhone 14 starts at $799, which probably blows your budget if you’re reading my Pixel 7a review.
+The iPhone 14 starts at $799 and the iPhone 15 Pro Max is rumored to up Apple’s highest tier price, which probably blows your budget if you’re reading my Pixel 7a review.
 That said, it’s hard to put a price on iMessage, iCloud, FaceTime, Continuity with iPad and Mac and ease of use, especially if you currently use these features or risk being the Android black sheep of you’re family.

 Google Pixel 7a display

 ⏩ The 90Hz difference.
 Screen refresh rate is actually difficult to explain and demo to people – simply saying “the screen is faster” is met with a 🤔.
 But once someone goes back to a 60Hz screen, they get it.
 Scrolling on Instagram and playing fast-paced games on the Pixel 7a is more fluid and it’s probably the biggest reason (besides inflation) that we’re paying Google more for this year’s A-series phone.